arfc/cyder/INSTALL.rst

 ###########################
-Cycamore Installation Guide
+Recycle Installation Guide
 ###########################

-Cycamore uses the CMake cross-platform build-generator.
-To simplify the usage of cmake to build Cycamore from source, a python script is provided with the source.
+Recycle uses the CMake cross-platform build-generator.
+To simplify the usage of cmake to build Recycle from source, a python script is provided with the source.

 .. contents:: Table of Contents